Listen to an audio file of this tool.

 - Note that symbolism and abstract meanings may be more of a struggle for this age group.
-Abstract thinking is being developed but it’s new so requires some exercise.
+Abstract thinking is being developed, but it’s new so it requires some exercise.
 Have patience and be aware that it’s normal and related to a development milestone.

 - Research together.
 If you cannot find the source of the problem in your teen’s books, then do some online research together.
 But, be certain that you allow your teen to drive the process.
 You might ask, “What should we look up or search for together?”
 These are the first seeds of strong research skills.

 - Teach the essential “brain break.”
 Breaks do not represent weakness or a lack of persistence.
-In fact, our brains work better if we take frequent breaks.
-Our teens’ young minds need processing time particularly as they are faced with taking in so much new information.
+In fact, human brains work better if they are given frequent breaks.
+Your teen’s young mind needs processing time particularly as they are faced with taking in so much new information.
 In addition, the pressure of academic expectations can build.
-Their emotions may spill over at homework time when they are safe at home with you (and not needing to keep it together as much as at school).
+Their feelings may spill over at homework time when they are safe at home with you (and not needing to keep it together as much as at school).

 Homework practice can take the form of cooperatively completing the task together or trying out a task with you as a coach and ready support.
 Practice grows vital new brain connections that strengthen (and eventually form habits) each time your teen practices.

 - Recognize effort.
-Recognize effort by saying “I notice…” statements, like “I notice how you got to work this afternoon without my asking.
+Recognize effort by saying “I notice…” statements like, “I notice how you got to work this afternoon without me asking.
 That’s taking leadership!”

 - Proactively remind.
-The challenges we tend to have in our homework routines seem to recur day after day.
-So just before they do, remind in a gentle, non-public way.
+Often the challenges in a homework routine seem to recur day after day and may be predictable.
+You might know exactly what they are and when they are going to happen.
+So, just before they do, remind in a gentle, non-public way.
 You may whisper in your teen’s ear, “Remember what we can do next to figure out the problem?
 What is it?”

 Step 4.
 Support Your Teen’s Development and Success